ohmp/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - [Cached blob store](https://github.com/linagora/james-project/pull/3319) represents a similar problem: should the blobStore be wrapped by a caching layer?

-Cassandra, and Distributed products are furthermore duplicated to offer a version supporting LDAP authentication.
-JPA product do not offer LDAP support.
+Cassandra and Distributed products are furthermore duplicated to offer a version supporting LDAP authentication.
+JPA product does not offer LDAP support.

 ## Decision